tempranova/erasmiana-digital/README.md

 ## To Do:

-- Adding disclaimers, About page, general bibliography and source list
-- Improving LLM to give sources
-- Basic exhibition design

 Minor
-- Have more into the back button, maybe some more back buttons to make it easier to return to searches
-- Index the vector fields
 - Multilingualize
 - Setting up static page generation
 - review ChatGPT interface suggestoins, like the candle flare or slight gradient rubbing
+- Have more into the back button, maybe some more back buttons to make it easier to return to searches

 Data
 - Adding more edition variations and publications